suits-sandals/siren/README.md

 2. DOCS
 	- Contains the Javascript documentation in YUI format.
 	- View in browser for best experience
-3. FONTS
-	- Place custom fonts in here and reference with @font-face for enhanced experience
-4. ICONS
-	- Favicons ect. go in here
-5. IMAGES
+3. IMAGES
 	- Contains the images for the project and two sub-directories for storing the raw image files prior to Optimization and/or Responsive Image creation
 	- IMAGESRESSRC : For images that will be used as a base for responsive image sets
 	- IMAGESRC : For images that need to be optimized
-6. INCLUDES
+4. INCLUDES
 	- For PHP files containing markup snippets such as the header.php and footer.php files
 	- TOC included
-7. JS
+5. JS
 	- Contains the project Javascript files.
 	- Seperated into Production and Development files.
 	- TOC included
-8. NODE_MODULES
+6. NODE_MODULES
 	- Contains the Node Modules for Grunt and its plugins
-9. LIBRARIES
+7. LIBRARIES
 	- Contains PHP libraries
 	- Contains Composer for dependency management and autoloading
 	- TOC included
 	- Composer may be moved to root directory at some point
-10. LANG
+8. LANG
 	- Contains files for Valitron language selection

 ### Files ###